 graph generation utilities {bnlearn} R Documentation

-Generate empty or random graphs
+Generate empty, complete or random graphs

 Description